edobry/chitin/README.md

     }
   }
 }
 ```

->Note: `passSecretName` password refers to the terraform API key.
+>Note: `passSecretName` password refers to the artifactory API key.
 Use `dtModifyConfig` command on the terminal and add the above to the modules.
-The `shell/terraform/config.json5` file on this repo is just a template, make sure you add the info using `dtModifyConfig`
-Functions

 Install `pass`.
 And add the following to the `modules`.
 It tells the `dtSecret` module what command to use for persisting and fetching secrets:
 ```json